 Erica Cao, President

-Erica is an optimist who believes that the arts, humanities, and sciences intersect to make the world a better place.
+Erica believes that the arts, humanities, and sciences intersect to make the world a better place.
 In 2011 she developed a songwriting program at Genuine Voices, a nonprofit which taught music to at-risk youth.
 She received her bachelor’s in Psychology with a Certificate in Music Performance from Princeton, a Masters in Music from Cambridge University, and attended medical school at Columbia University in 2014-16.
 Erica is a pianist and enjoys literature and creative writing.

 Elizabeth Butterworth, Director of Development